 Over millions of years, the hunter-gather paradigm has shifted.
 Men rarely hunt anymore and gathering is done at the grocery store.
 Industrial farming is becoming a dirty name.
 More and more people are adhering to a plant-based diet.

 If you’re environmentally conscious you probably already know that growing plants versus raising animals are environmentally more sound for our planet and the future environmentally and now it appears as this vegan movement grows eventually there will be more plant-based substitutes.
-If you haven’t tried the Impossible burger yet, this I give it a two thumbs up.
+If you haven’t tried the Impossible Burger yet, this I give it two thumbs up.
 Tastes just like the real thing without all pain, suffering, fat and cholesterol.
 And beyond food, there will also be plant-based substitutes for leather fashion.
 Vegan leather alternatives, such as pineapple leather and kraft paper are the future.